junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "You say it like you know me before," Dean answers, trying to ease his own breath, too distracted to notice the misspeaking.
 Not even Cas notices his own words.

 "I don't, and I don't need to.
 You're helping me, aren't you?"
-Cas tilts his head to one side, watching Dean's face in a different angle.
+Cas tilts his head to one side, watching Dean's face from a different angle.
 "Would an absolutely vanilla normal uncaring person even think of doing that?
 It's not like living with and helping a ghost is on any house renting contract or job description."

 Dean chuckles in the middle of a quiet wet sound.
 A tight smile starts showing.
 "I guess I am, then.
-You know what, helping you, investigating this case, hell, digging into those records and footages last week?
+You know what, helping you, investigating this case, hell, digging into those records and footage last week?
 I never had so much fun in my life.
 I don't believe in craps like fate or destiny, but man, I'm telling you, I feel like I was meant to do these, you know.
 Like I'm actually good at it."

 Cas smiles back at him.
 "Yes, I believe you really are very good at it."
 He glances at the clock in the kitchen.
 "Now, dinner.
-Would you like me helping you to heat some of your favorite salad?
+Would you like me to help you heat some of your favorite salad?
 Sorry about it sounding like stalking, but you haven't eaten anything since morning."
 Dean opens his mouth, but Cas pushes on.
 "And before you say anything about salt and iron, I'll be careful this time."

 Dean huffs a short laugh.
-"Buddy, microwave oven is giant big metal box, it's like a huge chunk of red-hot volcano lava right there for you.
+"Buddy, the microwave oven is a giant big metal box, it's like a huge chunk of red-hot volcano lava right there for you.
 And don't think I forget, you still have your hand hurt by that window handle yesterday."

 "That's two days ago, and I'm fine."
 Cas insists.

 "I'll be the one to decide."
 Dean steps closer to him.
 "Come on, let me take a look."

 Slowly, Cas holds out his hand.
-And sure enough, the flowing white mist forms his intact right hand just like flesh and skin forms human's.
+And sure enough, the flowing white mist forms his intact right hand just like flesh and skin form human.

 Dean can't help reaching out too, having his palm spread and face up, as if he wants to put Cas's hand on his, just to take a closer look.